 Next up is one of the most time-consuming parts of talent acquisition: screening resumes.

 Reading through hundreds of resumes in search of qualified candidates can be a time suck and some recruiting software can help you sift through the queue quicker.
+If the system you're using doesn't include a resume parsing function, consider using a standalone resume screening software system instead.

 The trick is to make sure that, as much as possible, candidates come through the same queue in the ATS and all the CVs flow through the same pipeline (again, generate trackable links for each job board that is not integrated into the ATS).